By Lambert Strether of Corrente.

 UPDATE “Politics is for Power, Not Consumption” [Boston Review]. • This is terrific, introduces the new concept of “hobbyist”:

 [P]olitical hobbyism, a catchall phrase for consuming and participating in politics by obsessive news-following and online “slacktivism,” by feeling the need to offer a hot take for each daily political flare-up, by emoting and arguing and debating, almost all of this from behind screens or with earphones on.

 Political hobbyists tend to be older than the general public, though they are found in all age groups.
 They are disproportionately college educated, male, and white.
 In the current climate, they are more likely to be Democrats than Republicans or independents.
 Not only are they different from the general public, they also have a different profile from people who engage actively in political organizations.
-For example, .
+For example, of the people who spend two hours a day on politics but no time on volunteering, 56 percent are men.
+But of those who spend that much time on politics, with at least some of it spent volunteering, 66 percent are women.
 When ordinary Americans volunteer in politics, they are trying to acquire power.
 Each voter they convince is a small piece of that power.

 Hobbyism is a serious threat to democracy because it is taking well-meaning citizens away from pursuing power.
 And the power vacuum will be filled.